-2. Remove all batteries at once and dispose of batteries properly.
-Place new batteries into the battery bank, observing battery polarity markings and making sure that all batteries are securely seated and properly oriented.
-After placing the first 5 to 9 batteries in the battery well, the INSTALL BATTERIES audio prompt reminds you to install the remaining batteries in the battery compartment.
+- 2. Remove all batteries at once and dispose of the batteries properly. - 3.
+Insert the eight batteries on the left and right sides first, followed by the two batteries in the center, as shown in Figure 8 below.
+Observe battery polarity markings and make sure that all batteries are securely seated and properly oriented.

+4. After placing the first 5 to 9 batteries in the battery well, the INSTALL BATTERIES audio prompt reminds you to install the remaining batteries in the battery compartment.